ravitejas/AlienAttack-TheGame/README.md

 IMPORTANT:
 ----------

 - Update the GUI to work on Multiple Devices.
-[Done for Web]
+[Done for Web and Mobile devices] -- BUG :: Input not detecting properly, need to adjust the input area same to GUI Button area.
-- Add new music and put credits.
+- Add new music and put credits[Done].
+  -- BUG :: Spelling mistake Scott Easly, it should be Scott Easely.

 Deveoplers:
 ----------